Casa Milà: Structure

 Casa Milà is characterized by its self-supporting stone facade, meaning that it is free of load-bearing walls.
 The facade connects to the internal structure of each floor by means of curved iron beams surrounding the perimeter of each floor.
 This construction system allows, on one hand, large openings in the facade which give light to the homes, and on the other, free structuring of the different levels, so that internal walls can be added and demolished without affecting the stability of the building.
 This allows the owners to change their minds at will and to modify, without problems, the interior layout of the homes.

 Constructive and decorative items

 Facade

 The facade is composed of large blocks of limestone from the Garraf Massif on the first floor and from the Villefranche quarry for the higher levels.
 The blocks were cut to follow the plot of the projection of the model, then raised to their location and adjusted to align in a continuous curve to the pieces around them.

+The windows of La Pedrera are an integral part of the overall facade design.
+Gaudí made sure that the windows were of varying sizes, designed to optimize the amount of natural light that could enter the building.